 Catherine holds an honours Bachelor of Arts degree in English from the University of Toronto and a Master of Arts degree from Acadia University.
 Most recently, she completed TESL certification through Humber College and is a member of TESL Ontario.

-Suzanne (Sue) Bowness (www.suzannebowness.com) is a writer/editor with over 15 years of experience writing everything from feature articles to brochures to web profiles.
-She helped to develop Humber’s Professional Writing and Communications graduate certificate and now serves as its curriculum lead.
+Suzanne (Sue) Bowness (www.suzannebowness.com) is a writer/editor with over 18 years of experience writing everything from feature articles to brochures to web profiles.
+She helped to develop Humber’s Professional Writing and Communications graduate certificate.

 Suzanne writes regularly for the Globe and Mail, University Affairs, and other publications, and is a strong generalist with specialties in higher education, business, technology, and books.
 Through her copywriting business CodeWord Communications (www.codeword.ca) she provides editorial services from copywriting to editing to proofreading for a variety of corporate clients.

 Suzanne holds a PhD in English from the University of Ottawa and has been teaching in the English and Media Studies departments at Humber College since 2013.
 Prior to that she taught courses at York University and the University of Ottawa.
 She is a longstanding member and volunteer with the Professional Writers Association of Canada and has published a book of poetry called The Days You've Spent (2010).

 Trudy Goldenberg is a communications and business strategy consultant, advising a variety of organizations on how to align and integrate marketing activities to achieve business goals.
 Her experience includes more than 13 years of overseeing the corporate communications and marketing activities of two of Canada’s leading law firms.
 She also has significant international communications and cross-cultural consulting experience.

 Trudy hosts a monthly radio program on legal ethics, practice management and professionalism, and speaks regularly at conferences on reputation management, thought leadership and marketing communications.